Reejig Blog

 From AI curiosity to confident investment

-When AI experimentation is grounded in work data, leaders can make investment decisions with measurable outcomes.
+When AI experimentation is grounded in work data, leaders make investment decisions with measurable outcomes.

-This shift enables organizations to manage AI like a workforce.
+This shift allows organizations to manage AI like a workforce.
+Leaders track:

 • Task coverage